 Opportunities:

-- Cultural Enrichment: Multilingualism enriches the cultural landscape of Accra, fostering diversity and understanding.
+- Cultural Enrichment: Multilingualism enriches the cultural landscape, fostering diversity and understanding.

 - Economic Advantages: Knowledge of multiple languages can provide individuals with a competitive edge in the job market, especially in international business and tourism.